karannewatia/Mycelium/onion-routing/README.md

 - IPs can be obtained using `curl ifconfig.me`.
 - Input `IP:PORT` of nodes (including destination) sequentially.
 You should be able to see the path established successfully after you input all `IPs`.
-- Input `1` to start sending message, and then input id of your established path (it is `0` if you only established one path).
+- Input `1` to start sending message, and then input the id of your established path (it is `0` if you only established one path).
 - Choose the size of the message you want to send (in MB).
 We tested with 4.3 MB based on the ciphertext size.